 When the Prince George Municipal Cemetery opened in 1915, one of the oldest areas of the park was the Chinese Section where many new immigrants were buried.
 The Monument commemorates the contributions Chinese Canadians made to the community and region.

-The erection of the Monument was a joint venture between the City of Prince George and the Chinese community.
-It was supported by the Prince George Chinese Heritage Preservation Committee, the Chinese Freemasons, the Chinese Benevolent Association, Chee Duck Tong, the Chinese Student and Professional Association, the Prince George Canada-China Friendship Association, and many individuals, businesses and other organizations in Prince George.
+The Monument was a joint venture between the City of Prince George and the Chinese community.
+It was supported by the Prince George Chinese Heritage Preservation Committee, the Chinese Freemasons, the Chinese Benevolent Association, Chee Duck Tong, the Chinese Student and Professional Association, the Prince George Canada-China Friendship Association, and many individuals, businesses and other organizations in the city.

 Muslim Burial Section

-In 2016 the British Columbia Muslim Association purchased fifty-four burial plots from the City of Prince George.
-Memorial Park Cemetery agreed to set aside section 64 for the exclusive use of the Islamic Community.
+In 2016, the British Columbia Muslim Association purchased fifty-four burial plots from the City of Prince George.
+Memorial Park Cemetery agreed to set aside section 64 for the exclusive use of the Muslim Community.